maisiesadler/maisiesadler.github.io/_notes/ddd.md

 layout: note
 ---

-Domain models are abstractions and _models_ to be useful not realistic

-Narrow focus on a specific problem
+Domain models are abstractions to be _useful_ not _realistic_.
+They are a narrow focus on a specific problem.

 Domain model problem can be described in psuedocode Can have real discussions with domain experts about problem and what needs to be done